WojciechMatuszewski/scheduler-app-rust/README.md

 - The lambda responsible for creating the schedule had to have the **`iam:PassRole` permission**.

-  - This makes sense as the lambda literally passes the _RoleArn_ into the payload, which the scheduler assumes.
+  - This makes sense as the lambda passes the _RoleArn_ into the payload, which the scheduler assumes.

-  - **In this particular context, the `iam:PassRole` refers to the fact that the _scheduler_ will assume the `RoleArn` for the identity called when `createSchedule`**.
+  - **In this context, the `iam:PassRole` refers to the fact that the _scheduler_ will assume the `RoleArn` for the identity called when `createSchedule`**.
 Since I'm creating the schedule in AWS Lambda, it is the AWS Lambda execution role that needs to allow for that.

   - Note that the `iam:PassRole` is not related to _service roles__.
 These are "pre-canned" roles needed for a given service to operate.
 There are no "dynamic" elements associated with that role.